Scriggo command

 Generate a package importer

-The Scriggo Import command generate the code for a package importer.
+The Scriggo Import command generates the code for a package importer.
 An importer is used by Scriggo to import a package when an "import" declaration is executed.

 The code for the importer is generated from the instructions in a Scriggofile.
 The Scriggofile should be in a Go module.